The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 This will include, but is not limited to, requesting The Virtual IT Department review all contracts, and completing a security questionnaire prior to their confirmation to ensure the correct security standards are met.

 For program participants, this will be their Mentor.
-For Brave staff, this will be their direct manager, or the Head of Operations.
+For Brave staff, this will be their direct manager, or the Head of Corporate Services.

 If an individual is unable to get in contact with the person they gave the information, or wishes to contact a different member of Brave staff to make a request, they can contact Brave Head Office on: